 - a.
 Existing wastewater discharges resulting from wet weather overflows from the wastewater network to freshwater, coastal water, or to land where the discharge may enter freshwater or coastal water.
 (Discharge Permit and Coastal Permit). - b.
 Existing wastewater discharges resulting from wet weather overflows from the wastewater network to the stormwater network and subsequently to freshwater, coastal water, or to land where the discharge may enter freshwater or coastal water.
 (Discharge Permit and Coastal Permit).

-Note: A map of the Hutt Valley and Wainuiomata wastewater network that existed on 31 October 2020 is contained in Attachment 1
+Note: A map of the Porirua and Wellington (northern suburbs) wastewater network that existed on 31 October 2020 is contained in Attachment 1